aliyun/aliyun-log-log4j2-appender/README.md

 # The upper limit log size that a single producer instance can hold, default is 100MB.
 totalSizeInBytes=104857600
 # If the producer has insufficient free space, the caller's maximum blocking time on the send method, defaults is 60 seconds.
+In order not to block the log printing thread, it is strongly recommended to set this value to 0.
-maxBlockMs=60
+maxBlockMs=0
 # The thread pool size for executing log sending tasks, defaults is the number of processors available.
 ioThreadCount=8
 # When the size of the cached log in a Producer Batch is greater than or equal batchSizeThresholdInBytes, the batch will be send, default is 512KB, maximum can be set to 5MB.